Text by CLOT Magazine

 This September, The Ars Electronica Festival returned to Linz Austria for another rousing year.
-The annual festival of digital and new media art is a showcase for the avant-garde work in the fields of computer animation/film/VFX, digital music and sound art, hybrid art, and U19.
-This year did not disappoint and more than 1000 artists and scientists gathered to exchange ideas, answer questions and share work.
+The annual festival of digital and new media art is a showcase for avant-garde work in the fields of computer animation/film/VFX, digital music and sound art, hybrid art, and U19.
+This year did not disappoint; more than 1000 artists and scientists gathered to exchange ideas, answer questions, and share work.

-The Prix Ars Electronica is the annual award given to outstanding work in three new media categories; computer animation/film VFX, digital music and sound art, and hybrid art, as well as a dedicated category for young people, U19.
+The Prix Ars Electronica is the annual award given to outstanding work in three new media categories; computer animation/film VFX, digital music and sound art, hybrid art, and a dedicated category for young people, U19.
 The highest prize in each category is the Golden Nica, a replica of the Nike of Samothrace, with additional acknowledgement through Awards of Distinction and Honorary mentions.

 Ars Electronica is one of the premier avenues to display the latest and most thought-provoking work in new media art.
 This year’s show continued this tradition and left us eager to see what will be borne out of it.